Maria Minna: Background

 Minna was born in Pofi, Italy, and moved to Canada with her family at the age of 9.
-They settled in Toronto, Ontario in the Christie Pits area.
+They settled in Toronto, Ontario, in the Christie Pits area.
 Her father worked in the construction industry and her mother laboured as a factory worker.
 She is the third eldest of five children, having three sisters and a brother.
 She attended a vocational high school earning a diploma and started working as a secretary.
 At age 24 she attended the University of Toronto where she graduated with an Honours B.A. in Sociology.
 At age 34, she married Robert MacBain, a public relations consultant.

-From 1981 to 1992, she served as the volunteer president of COSTI-IIAS, Canada's largest immigrant services organization.
+From 1981 to 1992, she served as the volunteer president of COSTI-IIAS (formerly Centro Organizzativo Scuole Tecniche Italiane and the IIAS Italian Immigrant Aid Society), Canada's largest immigrant services organization.
 She also served as president of the National Congress of Italian-Canadians.

-Due in part to her high profile, Minna was appointed to serve on two task forces with the Worker's Compensation Board.
+Due in part to her high profile, Minna was appointed to serve on two task forces with the Workers Compensation Board.
 In 1986 she co-chaired the Task Force on Vocational Rehabilitation and in 1991 she chaired a Task Force on Service Delivery.
 Both led to significant improvements in the operation of the WCB.